 GET INSTRUCTOR AND PEER FEEDBACK ON YOUR VIDEO DRAFT.

 Revise your narrative.
 Once your are satisfied with it, export to YouTube.
-Either include a transcription of your video OR add closed captions for those who are hearing impaired.
+Add closed captions for those who are hearing impaired.

 Write or record a metacognitive reflection.